WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/c.md

 ## cell phone, cellular phone

 See also [mobile, mobile device, mobile phone]().

 ## cellular data

+Don't use.
+Instead, use *mobile data*.

 ## cellular network

+Don't use.
+Instead, use *mobile network*.

 ## CGI

 Initialism for *Common Gateway Interface*.
 Use uppercase.